-Indirect costs as defined at (2 CFR § 200.1) represent the expenses of doing business that are not readily-identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.
+Indirect costs as defined at (2 CFR § 200.1) are costs incurred for a common or joint purpose not readily-identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.
+Examples includes utilities, office supplies, and administrative salaries.
 Refer to 2 CFR §§ 200.413 and 200.414 for additional information on determining if costs charged to the award are direct or indirect.